Menu

 The project started as a pilot test and has been rolled out in up to 30 markets.
 It is already in force in Germany and the United Kingdom, where users must pay £1.95 for each returned unit of their purchases made through the online channel.
 This is an amount that will be deducted directly from the money of the returned garments.

-Like the bag fee when making a purchase, this is a policy with logistical, economic and environmental implications that will be a game changer in terms of sustainability, forcing companies and shoppers to practice more responsible consumption.
+Like the bag fee when making a purchase, this is a policy with logistical, economic and environmental implications that will be a game changer in terms of sustainability in fashion, forcing companies and shoppers to practice more responsible consumption.

 Whether consumers currently recognize it or not, this policy will ultimately benefit them by: